ChainXim-Team/ChainXim/README.md

 Double spending success times: 0
 Block propagation times: {0.03: 0, 0.05: 0, 0.08: 0, 0.1: 0, 0.2: 1.111, 0.4: 2.0, 0.5: 2.556, 0.6: 3.727, 0.7: 3.667, 0.8: 4.308, 0.9: 4.769, 0.93: 0, 0.95: 0, 0.98: 0, 1.0: 5.0}
 Count of INV interactions: 267
-Count of full chain synchronization: 25
-Count of data sending: 89
-Fail to generate routing gragh for each block from json.
 ```

 For detailed explanation of the metrics in the output, refer to [Simulator Output](developer-guide.en.md#Simulator-Output).
 In addition, various data generated during the simulation will be saved in the Results folder, including each miner's blockchain records, blockchain visualization graphics, blockchain attacker logs, routing history, network topology, block propagation diagrams, etc. The following are the examples of some output figures.